V-Ravishankar23/circleci-trial-checklist/README.md

 From your CLI on your machine, SSH into the build using the information provided in the CircleCI UI.
 Happy debugging!

+## &#9744; Make sure you're caching

+One of the best ways to speed up your CircleCI builds is to use good caching practices.
+You can learn about CircleCI's caching capabilities in our [caching documentation](https://circleci.com/docs/2.0/caching/).
+We also have documentation dedicated to techniques for [optimizing your caching strategy :fa-external-link-alt](https://circleci.com/docs/2.0/optimizations/).

 ## &#9744; Explore Orbs